-Maria Davies is the DDSL (and has responsibility for the EYFS) and the person to whom reports should be made in the absence of the DSL.
-She is also a member of the Senior Leadership Team.
-Mr Steve Hornby and Mr Gareth Love are designated safeguarding officers with responsibility for the Prep Department.
+Sarah Valero and Maria Davies are the DDSL (and Maria has responsibility for the EYFS) and the person to whom reports should be made in the absence of the DSL.
+Steve Hornby, Gareth Love and Alice Churchill are designated safeguarding officers with responsibility for the Prep Department and Nikki O'Donnell is safeguarding officer in the Pre-Prep .
 This ensures there is the required cover for the role at all times.